Reviews Archive

 Animation

-Master System - Very good, I would say this version has the best, most close animation to the original arcade but there's very little between this and the NES version
+Master System - Very good, I would say this version has the best, most close animation to the original arcade but to be honest there's very little between this and the NES version.

 Winner Is: Master System